rodaciri/Simple-Tic-Tac-Toe/README.md

 ```
 ## Compatibility

-This project has been compiled on:
+This project has been compiled an run on:
 1. Windows 11 x86 (g++)
 2. WSL(Ubuntu) x86 (g++)
+3. Android 15 ARM64 (CLang) on Termux

 If you test it out in any of the above platforms it should work with no issues.